 A Sampling of Potential Green Business Opportunities

-Green business development is the ultimate ambition of the Green University® LLC internship program.
-Whether you are interested in small-scale, short-term enterprises or a full-time green career, the internship program is the place to discuss and develop green business concepts with Thomas J. Elpel and like-minded interns.
+Green business development is the ultimate ambition of the Green University® LLC immersion program.
+Whether you are interested in small-scale, short-term enterprises or a full-time green career, the immersion program is the place to discuss and develop green business concepts with Thomas J. Elpel and like-minded students.
 It is our goal to recruit a small army of motivated ecopreneurs to enter the business world to make a large-scale demonstration that green business is good business.

-At Green University® LLC interns have the opportunity to dive into a wide range of wilderness survival skills, self-sufficiencient living, and world-changing green business projects, including:
+At Green University® LLC students have the opportunity to dive into a wide range of wilderness survival skills, self-sufficiencient living, and world-changing green business projects, including:

 Publishing | Earth Skills | Architecture | Energy | Transportation | Recycling

 1) People generally make positive decisions when they know what the choices are, but few individuals or businesses realize that ecologically friendly choices can be achievable, practical, and more economical than conventional choices.

 2) Although we may lose half of all life on earth in the next few decades, few people know enough about nature to notice any difference.